 The RMSE is directly interpretable in terms of measurement units, and so is a better measure of goodness of fit than a correlation coefficient.
 One can compare the RMSE to observed variation in measurements of a typical point.
 The two should be similar for a reasonable fit.

-**using the number of points - 2 rather than just the number of points is required to account for the fact that the mean is determined from the data rather than an outside reference.
-This is a subtlety, but for many experiments, n is large aso that the difference is negligible.
+**Using the number of points – 2 rather than just the number of points is required to account for the fact that the mean is determined from the data rather than an outside reference.
+This is a subtlety, but for many experiments, n is large so that the difference is negligible.

-TIL 1869: How do we calculate linear fits in Logger Pro?
+How do you calculate linear fits in Logger Pro?